 2. Get a travel insurance policy

-No matter where you travel, it is always a good idea to purchase a travel insurance policy.
-This will protect you from any unforeseen problems that may arise, such as lost luggage or medical emergencies.
-When purchasing a policy, be sure to read the fine print so you know exactly what is covered.
+No matter where you travel, purchasing a travel insurance policy is always a good idea.
+This will protect you from unforeseen problems, such as lost luggage or medical emergencies.
+When purchasing a policy, read the fine print to know what is covered.

-If you are traveling outside of North America, travel insurance is especially important as your health coverage likely only applies to emergencies that happen in Canada or the United States.
+If you are traveling outside of North America, travel insurance is critical as your health coverage likely only applies to emergencies in Canada or the United States.

 - Roam Right Travel Insurance, check out our Roam Right Travel Insurance review here.